How to Make Wet Felted Slippers Using Duct Tape Shoe Lasts

-Wet with hot soapy water and then smooth down the fibers, rub a little and then remove the netting carefully.
+Wet with hot soapy water and then smooth down the fibres, rub a little and then remove the netting carefully.

 Start moving up the foot with the wool fibers.

-Use the curtain netting to help fold over any loose fibers and rub all the edges smooth.and then remove the netting.
+Use the curtain netting to help fold over any loose fibres and rub all the edges smooth.and then remove the netting.

-Continue working up the whole of the leg.
+Continue Working up the Whole of the Leg Area

 Place the curtain netting around the edge of the foot and smooth all surfaces.

-Time to add fibers to the foot area.
+Time to Add Fibres to the Foot Area

 Remove the netting and begin placing a dark color wool to the surface area of the foot.